Plus Housing Program

 - Patients from Residential Care Facilities for the Chronically Ill (RCFCI) have top priority

-Clients discharged from RCFCIs have top priority, to free up space at the RCFCI for others that need a higher level of care.
+RCFCIs provide temporary, supportive housing for HIV+ persons with a need for additional medical support.
+Clients being discharged from RCFCIs have top priority, to free up space at the RCFCI for others that need that higher level of care.
+If you or the person you represent is an HIV+ person that needs supportive housing for a medical-related condition, please email us at firstname.lastname@example.org.

 Remaining members of the closed HIV Housing Resource List (HHRL)